 German voters don’t want a budgetary union, or a common Eurobond, and Irish voters don’t want tax harmonization.

-Europe is stuck in a bad equilibrium.
+Th eurozone continues to be stuck in a bad equilibrium.